grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ### Step 2: Use the data proxy in your data source plugin

-Once the user has entered the endpoint details in the data source configuration page, you can query the data proxy url that is passed in the data source instanceSettings (`DataSourceInstanceSettings.url`).
+Once the user has entered the endpoint details in the data source configuration page, you can query the data proxy URL that is passed in the data source instance settings (`DataSourceInstanceSettings.url`).

 ```typescript title="src/dataSource.ts"
 import {